Skip sidebar navigation

 Elections

-The next scheduled Council election will be held at the November 3, 2026 General Election and will feature Council positions 2, 4, 6 and the mayor.
-The individuals elected in November 2026 will serve a four-year term beginning January 1, 2027 and ending December 31, 2030.
+The next scheduled Council election will be held at the November 3, 2026 general election and will feature Council positions 2, 4, 6 and the Mayor.
+Those elected in November will serve four-year terms beginning January 1, 2027 and ending December 31, 2030.

-- August TBD: Suggested deadline to submit signatures for verification to city elections officer
+• July 3: Suggested deadline to submit signatures for verification to the city elections officer.

-- August TBD: Last day to file nomination papers and petitions
+• August 20: Last day to file nomination papers and petitions.
+Applies to new/non-incumbent candidates and appointed incumbent candidates.

-- August TBD: Last day for candidates to withdraw
+• August 28: Last day for candidates to withdraw.

-- October TBD: Last day to register to vote
+• October 13: Last day to register to vote.

 City elections are governed by the laws and regulations of the City of Gresham, Multnomah County and the State of Oregon.
 See the City of Gresham Charter for City-specific rules.